 The KPIs for investment professionals are mainly based on the risk-adjusted excess returns over one, three and five years.
 For sales professionals, the KPIs are mostly related to the net run rate revenue, and client relationship management.
 The KPIs should not encourage excessive risk-taking.
-Furthermore, sustainability KPIs are set to ensure decisions are taken in line with the sustainability risk considerations related to investment strategies and also facilitate the implementation of relevant ESG risk-related factors consistent with our sustainability risk policy.
 The KPIs for support professionals are mainly non-financial and role-specific.
 KPIs for Control Functions are predominantly (70% or more) function and/or responsibility specific and non-financial in nature.
 KPIs may not be based on the financial results of the part of the business they oversee in their monitoring role.
 At least 50% of all employees' KPIs are non-financial.